kentlouisetonino/kentlouisetonino/README.md

 > I'm [Kent](https://github.com/kentlouisetonino), a Computer Programmer from the Philippines.
 > - I'm currently learning Go, Firebase, and GCP.
 > - My current industry specialties are TypeScript, NodeJS, APIs, and Backend.
-> - Most of my interest are in Backend, CLI, Cloud Computing, and Hardware Engineering.

 <br />
 <br />